The LAND Connects Us

 Wildlife camera photos courtesy of Sarah Loughran

-Originally from Eagle Valley, but living in California, Loughran wanted to get back to the Colorado mountains and “own some Colorado dirt.”
+Originally from the Eagle Valley, but living in California, Loughran wanted to get back to the Colorado mountains and “own some Colorado dirt.”
 In 2018, she set out to purchase enough strategically located land in North Park to provide some conservation value to the community.

 When she moved to Northwest Colorado full-time in 2020, Loughran learned about the scope of conservation in North Park and Routt County and completed her conservation easement on the Wilset Creek Ranch with CCALT in 2021.
 As a landowner, she now serves on the YVCP’s Northwest Colorado Advisory Committee and is also a contract monitor for CCALT, visiting her peers on other conserved properties in Routt and Jackson Counties each year.